AlexandraPosta/sound-localization/README.md

 |
 ├──frontend             # contains the GUI for the web interface
 |
-├──models               # contains history from the cnn training
+├──models               # contains the cnn model
 |
-├──notebooks            # contains all Jupyter Notebooks that were developed
+├──notebooks            # contains all Jupyter Notebooks that were developed for testing
 |
 ├──data                 # stores preprocessed data as .wav files
 |   └───full_circle     # 360 degrees
 |   └───half_circle     # 180 degrees
 |
-└──training_data        # contains .csv files used for the cnn
+└──training_data        # contains .csv files used as input for the cnn
 ```

-## Usage
-To use this repository, you will need to have Git and a Python environment set up on your computer.

 ## Setup
-The following steps have to be followed to set-up the project:
-TODO
+To use this repository, you will need to have Git and a Python environment (version > 3.6) set up on your computer.

-## Libraries
+### Libraries
-Install the following python packages:
+The following python modules are required:
+- jupyter_client
+- jupyter_core
 - scipy
+- numpy
+- pandas
+- matplotlib
 - pyroomacoustics
 - sklearn
 - keras
+- visualkeras
 - tensorflow

-## Build with
+- itertools
+- seaborn

-## License
+## Usage
-The development of the environment is currently based on pyroomacoustics.
+There are two different ways in which the analysis may be performed: a web-interface and Jupyter notebooks.

+In order to run the web interface:
+1. Run main.py
+2. Go on a browser and search for

 ## Contributions